The ELF file format

 - the

-section flag is used for TLS initialisation sections (.tdata
+SHF_TLSsection flag is used for TLS initialisation sections (.tdataand.tbss); - The

-symbol type is used for TLS data symbol.
-They are expected to be located in thePT_TLS
+STT_TLSsymbol type is used for TLS data symbol.
+They are expected to be located in thePT_TLSrange.

 See ELF Handling For Thread Local Storage.